 Armor provides little protection from the vermilion pudding's attack since the pudding only has to touch its victim.
-All of its victims have a base of AC 10, although magical armor bonuses, magical protection such as a ring of protection, and dexterity bonuses are still applicable.
+All of its victims magical armor bonuses, magical protection such as a ring of protection, and dexterity bonuses are still applicable.
 Any form of metal armor will hold off the vermilion pudding for one round before the pudding finds a hole or a chink in the armor to flow through.
 The vermilion pudding does not eat the armor itself; it simply flows past it to get at the flesh beneath.